ahmedjaved-hub/Home-Lab-Web-Application-and-Firewall/README.md

 For a detailed visual guide and reference, you can watch the following video:

-🛡️ Attack Scenarios & Defenses
+🛡️ Attack Scenarios & Defenses:

 This lab was used to test and defend against the following specific attack types:

 SQL Injection: Exploiting vulnerabilities in web application inputs to manipulate SQL queries.